stephenh/stephenh.github.com/pages/first-principles.markdown

 As a rule of thumb, I think 5 seconds is the max time it should take for a developer to get feedback during their primary, day-to-day workflow.
 (E.g. they should spend 90% of their time in a tight TDD unit test cycle, and then maybe 10% of their time running slower integration/browser tests.)

+:speech_balloon: I will emphasize that compiler errors are a form of getting feedback quickly, which is also the third item on your linked blog post in that section.

 Your entire tool chain (IDE, build system, test framework, application framework) needs to be optimized for this.

 For example, if the application framework takes *even a minute* to start, then you either need to: